Seven essentials you need to take on every ride

 There's a lot that can go wrong with a push bike, and the chances are they'll go wrong when you're at your farthest point from home.
 Nine out of ten things can be fixed with a four or five millimeter allen key.
 That one other time you're likely to need something else.

 Your best chance of having the right tool is to carry a multi-tool with a selection of items.
-The smallest, lightest ones will have few tools, the bigger ones will almost allow you to strip and rebuild a bike by the road side.
+Amongst the best cycling multi-tools you have small, light ones which will have few tools, and bigger ones which will almost allow you to strip and rebuild a bike by the road side.
 Which one you carry depends on the amount of carrying capacity your jersey and saddle bag have and the technical knowledge you have to wield said tool.
 We'd recommend one with allen key options and a chain breaker.

 5. Emergency patches

 If you've only got room for one inner tube, or you ride over tacks in the New Forest, you could find yourself stranded.
-A packet of emergency patches will of the job of a dozen inner tubes if you hit real problems.
+A packet of emergency patches - which you can find sold in puncture repar kits - will of the job of a dozen inner tubes if you hit real problems.
 Better still, you can give one of them to the rider who has forgotten to bring a spare tube.

 6. Old strip of tyre